matthias-reis/carda-gatsby/content/articles/2022/07/jamie-dean-interview-en.md

 typeName: Interview
 title: God Is An Astronaut Member Jamie Dean about his Solo Project
 subTitle: '"There are now Sharks on the Internet"'
-seoTitle: "Post-Rock Interview: God Is An Astronaut Member Jamie Dean"
+seoTitle: 'Post-Rock Interview: God Is An Astronaut Member Jamie Dean'
 description: I interviewed God Is An Astronaut member Jamie Dean about his new solo piece "Mutualism", the ongoing tour and mutualistic relationships.
 excerpt: I mentioned God Is An Astronaut member Jamie Dean's new solo piece in my June playlist some days ago.
 After he shared my social media posts about it, I asked him for an interview.
 I am very proud to present it to you today, and I hope you enjoy it.
 I enjoyed talking to him very much, and I think the outcome is quite exciting.
 image: https://storage.googleapis.com/cardamonchai-media/2022-07-14/jamie-dean-2-jpeg-imagine-181818_494949_1440_1440/640.webp
-copyrigt: Jamie Dean
+copyright: Jamie Dean
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-07-14/jamie-dean-interview-fb-jpeg-imagine-181818_404c4e_1200_628/640.webp
 labels:
   - God Is An Astronaut